dotnet/diagnostics/documentation/tutorial/intermittent_memory_spike.md

 > sudo dotnet triggerdump.dll 80926 500
 > ```

 Please note that triggerdump has to be run with sudo.
+The invocation tells triggerdump to monitor process with a process id of 80926 and to create dump when memory grows above 500MB.

 At this point, you should see triggerdump waiting/monitoring the memory counter.
 Let's trigger the intermittent memory spike by navigating to:

 http://localhost:5000/api/diagscenario/memspike/300